Jbs-22/madLibsApp/README.md

-#BitDegree Assignment
+# BitDegree Assignment
-This is a repository for JavaScript Assignment.
+This is a repository for BitDegree JavaScript Course Final Assignment.